Natoriumy/Discord-Whitelist-Bot-W-Redeem/README.md

 Now to main process, how this does work? </br>

-1. For first of all, we need a api that works, redeems key, so we can read redeemed keys through key variable, it can be url or just a text file, used in main.py, every key in redeemed text document need to be based on new line.
+1. For first of all, post keys in a site so we can read keys through key variable, it can be url or just a text file, used in main.py, every key in keys text document need to be based on new line.
 2. Create "Buyer" Role in the discord server, our bot needs to be higher than this role to give people this role.
 3. Now just put a token of the discord and run the main.py